Eiffel Tower: Digital television

+Dimensions

 Height changes

 The pinnacle height of the Eiffel Tower has changed multiple times over the years as described in the chart below.

 Taller structures

 The Eiffel Tower was the world's tallest structure when completed in 1889, a distinction it retained until 1929 when the Chrysler Building in New York City was topped out.
 The tower also lost its standing as the world's tallest tower to the Tokyo Tower in 1958 but retains its status as the tallest freestanding (non-guyed) structure in France.